cnsuhao/engine1/docs/Methodology/PatientMethodology.md

 ### Requirements

-The %BioGears patient needs to contain all user-definable parameters specific to an individual.
+The patient needs to contain all user-definable parameters specific to an individual.
 Any parameters that are not explicitly set need to be calculated based on standard, healthy values.

 ### Approach